 Dawson Community College offers a wide range of transfer and career-technical programs, including one-semester certificates, one-year certificates, and two-year associate and associate of applied science degrees to meet the educational needs of eastern Montana.
 The college also offers workshops, short courses, adult education opportunities, and workforce development.
-Courses are available on development.
 Courses are available on campus and online.